yeungsta/race-logger/README.md

-# racelogger
+# Race Logger
 Competition Timing System.
+Used for the 2010 Oasis AquaRun.